 How To Grow Turnips In Your Backyard And When To Plant Them

-Thinking about planting turnips in your home garden but unsure when to start?
-Relax, these simple tips and advice are ready to assist.
+Thinking about starting turnip planting in your garden and unsure when to begin?
+Relax, these easy tips and advice are ready to help.

 Turnips are perennial vegetables that are commonly grown in gardens and can be eaten raw or cooked.
 They are Brassica rapa species and napa cabbage, bomdong, bok choy, and rapini.
 Read on to learn more about how to grow turnips in your backyard and when to plant them.